secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 ---
 layout: handbook-page-toc
-title: Marketing Strategy and Performance
+title: Marketing Strategy and Analytics
 description: >-
-  Marketing Strategy and Performance supports the entire Marketing team to develop and execute a Global Marketing Strategy by working with Marketing Leadership and GTM teams as well as owning the overall measurement strategy for GitLab marketing.
+  Marketing Strategy and Analytics supports the entire Marketing team to develop and execute a Global Marketing Strategy by working with Marketing Leadership and GTM teams as well as owning the overall measurement strategy for GitLab marketing.